spacer

 As suggested by their name, water bugs spend most of their life cycle in water.
 Sometimes, they leave ponds and lakes in favor of a damp bathroom.

-These little pests are tiny, with most full-grown specimens measuring just .03 millimeters.
-This makes them about the same size as dust mites, but this pest species feeds on mold instead of dust.
+Mold Mites - These little pests are tiny, with most full-grown specimens measuring just .03 millimeters.
+They are about the same size as dust mites, but this pest species feeds on mold instead of dust.

 The body of the mold mite is soft and covered in hairs.
 These hairs act as sensory receptors.
 Usually tan or white, the mold mite does not have wings.
 In addition to mold, this species may feed on yeast, fungi and any foods that are high in fats and protein.
 When a particularly heavy infestation of mold mites is underway, the pests may migrate to other food sources, which can lead to misidentification of the mites and improper treatments.